Eric Nam: 2019–2020: Before We Begin, world tour, and The Other Side

-2021–present: There and Back Again
+2021–2022: There and Back Again

 On May 21, 2021, Nam released the single "Echo", a collaboration with Indian singer and composer Armaan Malik and Indian-American composer Kshmr.
 On June 4, it was confirmed that Nam's contract with CJ E&M had expired.
 On October 15, Nam released the digital single "I Don't Know You Anymore", his first independent release.
 On October 19, Nam announced his There and Back Again World Tour 2022 and released the digital single "Any Other Way" on November 12.

 On January 7, 2022, Nam released his second English album There and Back Again, which included the previously released singles "I Don't Know You Anymore" and "Any Other Way".
-Nam commenced the There And Back Again World Tour in Phoenix, on January 24, visiting cities throughout North America, Europe, and the South Pacific.
-He will embark on an Asia tour extension that includes six cities across Southeast Asia, concluding on November 20 in Seoul.
+Nam began the There And Back Again World Tour in Phoenix on January 24, visiting cities throughout North America, Europe, and the South Pacific.
+He embarked on an Asia tour extension that included six cities across Southeast Asia, concluding on November 20 in Seoul.

-Nam is set to make his acting debut in the psychological thriller film Transplant.

-On September 8, 2023, Nam released his third English album, House on a Hill, which includes a short film based on the album.

-On June 13, 2025, Nam was announced as one of the contestants competing on the fourth season of The Traitors US.
+2023–2024: There and Back Again (Reimagined), House on a Hill, and Lollapalooza India

+On March 3, 2023, Nam released There and Back Again (Reimagined), a re-recording of all the songs that he had released on his There and Back Again album in 2022.
+He offered insights on re-recording the songs with the intention to give them a second life in today's increasingly short attention spans when it comes to music.
+Working with producer docskim to bring cinematic arrangements, Nam hoped to encourage listeners to revisit the tracks and find new depth in them.
+"I feel like art has been so short, so I wanted to give people a reason to go back to some of the songs I think were great because they weren't the single."